sprout42/nu-map/gadget/README.rst

 GadgetFS is a kernel module that provides user space applications a File-System based interface to the USB gadget subsystem.

-This is a guide on how to run Umap2 on a GadgetFS-enabled device, it details the limitations and usage for Umap2 on such a device.
+This is a guide on how to run nümap on a GadgetFS-enabled device, it details the limitations and usage for nümap on such a device.

 Limitations
 -----------